 I always start my morning with a 30-minute jog around the bedroom.
 Sometimes I have to stop and think, and forget to start again.
-I am not a scientist-type who insists everything can be mathematically examined, related and accounted for.
-As a matter of fact, I am more like a curious child playing in the garden between the two houses of God and Science.
-Picking flowers from both makes me happy.
+I am not a scientist-type who insists everything can be mathematically examined, related, and accounted for.

 So get rid of that nagging pain of tension in your head, and start writing a poem about writing:

 Words are healers whether we are writing them or reading them.
 Of course, a loving friend can be a healer.
 A song can be a healer.
 A celebratory greeting card can be a healer.

 An image that empowers you can be a healer, much like a photograph, sculpture, painting, or a simply-glazed clay pot.
 Sometimes I feel like I’m way out there in Never-Never Land, a strange observer from a strange land.

 But in truth, creative souls like poets and artists are very much of this world.
 We just make everything a game.
 We play connect-the-dots with words and feelings, paying close attention to the sound and flower of our memories, as well as their arrangement on the page.

 I’m always looking for an initial thought burst, memory, or feeling I can blow out of proportion and use in a grand over-indulgent way.
 “You may discover your best poems while writing your worst prose,” says Joyce Carol Oates.
 “As soon as you connect with your true subject, you will write.”

 If I had to describe my inner poet, I’d say he looked at the world a little eschewed.
 He lives patiently in me, giving me a fragrant hope where there was once none.
 He inspired me to write although it never occurred to me I could write anything of value.